vithorluc/payever-assignment/README.md

 ## Description

 This project was developed as part of the back-end engineer position challenge proposed by Payever.
-It involves creating a simple REST application from scratch using Nest.js, Typescript, MongoDB, RabbitMQ, and communicating with an external API (https://reqres.in/).
+It involves creating a simple REST application from scratch using Nest.js, Typescript, MongoDB, RabbitMQ, and communicating with an external API (https://cloud.mongodb.com/) witch is equivalent to use the external API.

 ## Table of Contents